unit logo

 Exceptions

-Exceptions to the limits or other requirements in this policy require documented justification and approval by the dean or vice president.
-Official delegates may not approve these exceptions.
-Exceptions for the department chairs, deans and vice presidents require additional higher-level approval.
+Exceptions to the limits or other requirements in this directive require documented justification and approval by the dean or vice president.
+Exceptions for department chairs, deans and vice presidents require additional higher-level approval.

 Meals with a Donor or Prospect